Lion504/JobAio/documentation/self_assessments/self_assessment_Kumudu.md

   - Are there any bugs or unexpected behaviors?
     Minor issues only

-    When performing full-text search on array fields, MongoDB indexes the arrays as space-joined strings, which allows them to be searchable but can sometimes lead to unexpected or less precise scoring results.
-This behavior isn’t a bug, but it’s important to be aware of it when interpreting search relevance or designing queries that rely on weighted text scoring.
+    MongoDB indexes array fields as space-joined strings for full-text search, making them searchable but sometimes less precise in scoring—this isn’t a bug, just something to keep in mind when evaluating relevance.

 - **Integration**
   - Does your code work correctly with other parts of the application?
     Yes

-    The code work correctly with other parts of the application.
-The models follow standard Mongoose patterns, the TranslatedJob model properly references the OriginalJob model through job_id, and the indexing structure supports efficient querying.
-As long as the rest of the application uses these models as intended (e.g., for creating, linking, and searching job records), they will integrate smoothly and function as expected.
+    The code integrates smoothly with the application: the models follow standard Mongoose patterns, TranslatedJob properly references OriginalJob via job_id, and the indexes support efficient queries.
+As long as the app uses them as intended, they work as expected.

   - Are inputs and outputs managed appropriately?
     Yes